Racquet Sports

 Racquets on the Rise

 The racquets industry will continue with massive growth in 2024 so clubs will want to ensure their racquet professionals and programs continue to evolve to remain relevant.
-According to Len Simard, PTA and USPTA Master Professional and search consultant with Kopplin, Kuebler and Wallace, thinking and acting creatively will be essential.
+According to Len Simard, PTR and USPTA Master Professional and search consultant with Kopplin, Kuebler and Wallace, thinking and acting creatively will be essential.
 He makes the following recommendations and predictions for the year ahead:

 • Clubs will look to enhance pickleball facilities by not just building permanent pickleball courts but by adding partially covered courts as well.
 With the rise of social and trendy pickleball facilities such as Chicken N’Pickle, members will seek indoor and outdoor courts where food and beverage service is readily available.
 Clubs will also begin adding or expanding padel courts, as this sport continues to gain momentum across the country.